pgassmann/puppet-letsencrypt_nginx/README.md

 Requests to Port 80 (and 433) of the IPv4 address of the domains to encrypt need to reach your server.

+This module uses the danzilio/letsencrypt module, see it's documentation for the letsencrypt options

-### Beginning with letsencrypt_wrap
+### Beginning with letsencrypt_nginx

 See the following example for encrypting a nginx vhost.
 This will successfully configure nginx, the vhost and the ssl certificat in one run, if added to a blank Server.

-Important: You should declare letsencrypt_wrap resources after the nginx resources.
+Important: You should declare letsencrypt_nginx resources after the nginx resources.
 The fetching of the configured domains is parse order dependent.

 #### Let's encrypt nginx vhost

     class{'nginx':
       nginx_vhosts => {
         'letsencrypt-test1.example.com' => {